Continuing Education Credit

 For Connect On-Demand, you will have online access to more than 60 recorded sessions (that's more than 90 hours of learning!) from the three conferences.
 The exact number of CE credits may change due to presenter cancellations, number of sessions, or technical difficulties.

-SLPs: Six sessions are eligible for IL Early Intervention credential credit.
+Six sessions are eligible for Illinois Early Intervention credential credit

 The deadline for reporting your attendance at the in-person conferences to receive ASHA CEUs or PDHs and a certificate of attendance is August 6, 2018, at 11:59 p.m.
 Eastern time.
 You must submit your session attendance information via the online system by this date to receive credit for your attendance.
 If you need a record of the sessions you attended—or think you may need a record in the future—you must report for credit by August 6.